Artisan-Lab/tag-std/pre-RFC.md

 functions and expressions, which has been able to express today, but needs a linter tool to achieve the goal.

-And this PRF influences the whole crate ecosystem, especially on unsafe code practices, because we hope safety propeties from std and sibling crates are accessible to downstream crates, even for low-level no_std crates.
+And this PRF influences the whole crate ecosystem, especially on unsafe code practices, because we hope safety propeties from std and sibling crates are accessible to downstream crates, even to low-level no_std crates.

 # Motivation
 [motivation]: #motivation